Central Heights ISD Medication Guidelines

-It is the parent/guardian's responsibility to contact the nurse office on or before the last day of school to set a day and time to collect all remaining medications, however read below Campus wide disposal date.
+If medication pickup day is not a convenient pickup day, it is the parent/guardian's responsibility to contact the nurse office on or before the last day of school to set a day and time to collect all remaining medications, however read below campus wide disposal date.

 *** The only exception to the above stated is as follows: Central Heights ISD staff can provide first aid treatments and medications listed on our student Emergency Health Care Permission form for health needs indicated per W E Furniss III, MD (these forms are sent out with week-one student packets annually, signed by Parents/Guardians and kept in the Nurse Clinic each school year).